 12. Conclusion

 The ABCD harmonic pattern is the fundamental framework for all advanced harmonic trading.
-Its power lies in its perfect symmetry and non-negotiable Fibonacci ratios (Chen, 2024).
+Its power lies in its geometric symmetry and strict Fibonacci ratios (Investopedia, 2024).

 The success of the ABCD pattern is intrinsically linked to Fibonacci ratios.
 These precise ratios (0.618, 0.786, 1.00) convert a visual guess into a mathematical probability.
 Strict adherence to these levels ensures you are trading high-quality structures, filtering out noise.